Before you start reading this article, can I ask that you read the title again, please?

 Money itself doesn’t necessarily make us happy, but the freedom and lifestyle it provides access to can.

-Often, their ideal lives are based around the simple things like enjoying the company of friends and family or finding the free time to pursue a hobby.
+Often, their ideal lives are based around simple things like enjoying the company of friends and family or finding the free time to pursue a hobby.
 As Ferriss recognised, this lifestyle is dependent on more time and mobility, not more money.
 When we work with clients to achieve their financial independence, we are aiming to give them this time, mobility and freedom to live the lifestyle they want without fear of running out of funds.
-The money itself doesn’t necessarily make us happy, but the freedom and lifestyle it provides access to can.
+Money itself doesn’t necessarily make us happy, but the freedom and lifestyle it provides access to can.

 When making financial plans for your future lifestyle, it’s easy to make the mistake of scaling up the expenses of your current life.
 But, as fans of our series on behavioural finance will recognise, this is an example of projection bias, where we think that our needs in the future will be identical to the ones we have in the present.